Eric Voegelin: Early life

 Voegelin was born in Cologne on January 3, 1901.
 His parents moved to Vienna in 1910, and he eventually studied at the University of Vienna.
 The advisers on his dissertation were Hans Kelsen and Othmar Spann.
 After his habilitation there in 1928, he taught political theory and sociology.
-In Austria, Voegelin began lasting friendships with Alfred Schütz and with F. A. Hayek.
+In Austria, Voegelin began lasting friendships with Alfred Schütz and with Friedrich Hayek.

 Career

 As a result of the Anschluss in 1938, Voegelin was fired from his job.
 Narrowly avoiding arrest by the Gestapo and after a brief stay in Switzerland, he arrived in the United States.
 He taught at various universities before he joined Louisiana State University's Department of Government in 1942.
-Voegelin remained in Baton Rouge until 1958, when he accepted an offer by Munich's Ludwig-Maximilians-Universität to fill Max Weber's former chair in political science, which had been unoccupied since Weber's death in 1920.
+Voegelin remained in Baton Rouge until 1958, when he accepted an offer by Munich's Ludwig Maximilian University of Munich to fill Max Weber's former chair in political science, which had been unoccupied since Weber's death in 1920.
 In Munich, he founded the Institut für Politische Wissenschaft.
 Voegelin returned to the United States in 1969 to join Stanford University's Hoover Institution on War, Revolution, and Peace as Henry Salvatori Fellow.
 There he continued his work until his death.
 He was a member of the Philadelphia Society.

 Although some have found his books obscure, according to his student Ellis Sandoz, he was a "wonderfully lucid lecturer with the gift of explaining with complete intelligibility the most abstruse theories to the comprehension and fascination" of his students.